Thanksgiving Salad (with Pomegranate, Pear, Pecan + Brie)

 - You may use your favorite variety of pears in place of D'Anjous...just make sure that the pears you choose aren't overly soft or ripe.

-- For the least messy experience, I prefer to seed a pomegranate underwater.
+- TO SEED A POMEGRANATE: For the least messy experience, I prefer to seed a pomegranate underwater.
 Fill a large bowl with cool water and slice the pomegranate in half.
 Take one half of the pomegranate and, holding it underwater, break it into large pieces and pop out the seeds, allowing them to fall to the bottom of the bowl.
 When you are done extracting all of the seeds and discarding the pomegranate peel, most of the pieces of membrane will be floating in the water as the seeds will have sunk.
 Pour as much water and membrane out of the bowl as possible, without losing any seeds.
 Pour the seeds and remaining water into a colander and pick out any remaining membrane.
 Repeat with the other half of the pomegranate.
 (And if this explanation didn't make sense, Google a YouTube video demonstrating this technique...it's much easier than it sounds!)

 - This recipe can easily be cut in half in the event that you're not feeding a small army.